Langtang Valley with Ganjala pass Trek 14 Days

 • Max.
 Altitude2,610m/8,563ft

 This is the final epic of the foot trail on Langtang Valley with Ganja La Pass Trek.
 We hit the trail descending from Sermathang to Melamchi Pul Bazaar.
-We walk through the pastureland, forest and pass by farmland.
+We walk through the pastureland, and forest and pass by farmland.
 There are also several ethnic villages scattered.
 After crossing these old villages, we follow the bumpy and graveled path till we reach Lamidanda.
 From here we take a fine trail to Melamchi Pul Bazaar where we conclude our foot trail.
 In Melamchi Pul Bazaar, we drive on a private vehicle belonging to the Adventure Club Trek to Kathmandu.
 On the way, you will witness houses and settlements scattered.
 We cross Dhulikhel, a popular stop, on the way.
 You will be transferred to your hotel.
 In the evening the Adventure Club trek will host a farewell dinner for you in an eatery serving typical Nepali cuisines.

 • AccommodationHotel